Report Reveals NZ’s Most Urgent Climate Risks

 Cascading effects

 Climate change will have a cascading effect on other sectors of society because of the interconnectedness and interdependencies of things around us.
-On consultation of the Maori and iwi, they have highlighted the interconnection of the natural environment, people – its culture, well-being, structures, and prosperity.
+In consultation with the Maori and iwi, they have highlighted the interconnection of the natural environment and people – its culture, well-being, structures, and prosperity.

-Cascading effect means that a primary event threat will give rise to many more or a sequence of unfortunate events.
-For example, a flood (main event) can damage roads and disrupt electricity and water supply; this will affect tourism, work, and household activities.
+The cascading effect means that a primary event threat will give rise to many more or a sequence of unfortunate events.
+For example, a flood (main event) can damage roads and disrupt electricity and water supply, affecting tourism, work, and household activities.

 Gaps in knowledge